Chirag-ahir/SFC-Preparation/README.md

 What is WhoID and WhatID in activities?<br>
 WhoID refers to people things, WhatID refers to object type things.
 Ex of WhoID would be LeadID or ContactID, Ex of WhatID would be AccountID or OpportunityID.

+What is Role?<br>
+Role controls the level of visibility that users have for organization's data.